 - Azure Classic Discovery Plugin

-elasticsearch-certutilcan very well be used in a non FIPS 140-2 enabled JVM (pointing
+elasticsearch-certutilcan very well be used in a non FIPS 140-2 configured JVM (pointing

-JAVA_HOMEenvironment variable to a different java installation) in order to generate the keys and certificates that can be later used in the FIPS 140-2 enabled JVM.
+ES_JAVA_HOMEenvironment variable to a different java installation) in order to generate the keys and certificates that can be later used in the FIPS 140-2 configured JVM.

-- The SQL CLI client cannot run in a FIPS 140-2 enabled JVM while using TLS for transport security or PKI for client authentication.
+- The SQL CLI client cannot run in a FIPS 140-2 configured JVM while using TLS for transport security or PKI for client authentication.